TheYoshiGuy/mesa_mild/README.md

  - If you're brave enough to use an intel IGD, you must set

   MESA_VENDOR_OVERRIDE="mesa" MESA_RENDERER_OVERRIDE="mesa"

-  (if you endup with a letter box display, it means it's not set)
+  (Of course, unless you want to endup letter box display)

 In all cases, use  :